stgl/scarplet/README.md

 # scarplet

-A Python package for template matching to detect fault scarps and other landforms in digital elevation data.
+A Python package for applying template matching to digital elevation data, in particular for detecting and mesuring maturity of fault scarps and other landforms.

 It was designed with two main goals:

-* Allow contributors to easily extend the method to other landforms by defining their own template functions
+* Allow contributors define their own template functions for other landforms or problem areas
-* Make it straightforward to deploy matching tasks in parallel using multiprocessing, [dask](https://dask.readthedocs.io), or other tools
+* Make it straightforward to deploy this method in parallel using multiprocessing, [dask](https://dask.readthedocs.io), or other tools

 <p align='center'><img src=https://github.com/rmsare/scarplet/raw/master/data/northcoast.png width="640px"></p>